awsdocs/aws-codebuild-user-guide/doc_source/view-build-list.md

 --------

-A new console design is available for this service\.
-Although the procedures in this guide were written for the older version of the console, you will find many of the concepts and basic procedures in this guide still apply\.
+ The procedures in this guide support the new console design\.
+If you choose to use the older version of the console, you will find many of the concepts and basic procedures in this guide still apply\.
+To access help in the new console, choose the information icon\.

 --------

 # View a List of Build IDs in AWS CodeBuild<a name="view-build-list"></a>

-To view a list of build IDs for builds managed by AWS CodeBuild, you can use the AWS CodeBuild console, AWS CLI, or AWS SDKs\.
+You can use the AWS CodeBuild console, AWS CLI, or AWS SDKs to view a list of build IDs for builds managed by AWS CodeBuild\.

 **Topics**
 + [View a List of Build IDs \(Console\)](#view-build-list-console)